bellingcat/auto-archiver/README.md

    1. [GWorksheet](utils/gworksheet.py) - facilitates some of the reading/writing tasks for a Google Worksheet

 ### Current Archivers
+Archivers are tested in a meaningful order with Wayback Machine being the default, that can easily be changed in the code.
 ```mermaid
 graph TD
     A(Archiver) -->|parent of| B(YoutubeDLArchiver)